scott-bitterman/QuizApp/README.md

-# TrustLayer Coding Challenge
+# Coding Challenge

-The TrustLayer Coding Challenge asks that a small project be built that stores quizzes and users in a persistent datastore.
+This Coding Challenge asks that a small project be built that stores quizzes and users in a persistent datastore.
 This datastore will allow Create, Read, Update, and Delete (CRUD) operations by an authenticated and authorized user.
 CRUD operations must be performed via an API with a REST or GraphQL interface.
 These are the broad strokes.

 ## Tech Stack
 Component         | Implementation   |